LASP designated first Center of Excellence for Capacity Building in CubeSat Technologies

 The event also included tours of LASP facilities, a lunch with students and early career staff, and presentations on LASP SmallSat Programs including CSSWE/CIRBE by Xinlin Li, CUTE by Kevin France, DYNAGLO by Aimee Merkel, and MinXSS-3 (DAXSS), which is part of the payload of INSPIRESat-1, by Bennet Schwab.

-The INSPIRE program aims to provide a constellation of Earth and space weather observing satellites and develop a university microsatellite platform to address some of the outstanding questions in quantifying climate change, atmospheric coupling processes, and space weather effects.
+The INSPIRE program aims to provide a constellation of Earth and space weather observing satellites using a university-developed microsatellite platform to address some of the outstanding questions in quantifying climate change, atmospheric coupling processes, and space weather effects.
 INSPIRE offers participating universities and industry partners the opportunity for cutting-edge research in the earth sciences and developing spacecraft technologies.

 Current INSPIRE universities are: University of Colorado Boulder; University of Iowa; University of Alberta, Canada; University of Versailles, France; Sultan Qaboos University at Muscat, Oman; The Indian Institute of Space Science and Technology, India; Nanyang Technological University, Singapore; The National Central University, Taiwan; Kyushu Institute of Technology, Japan; Research Centre Jülich, Wuppertal University, Germany.